realm/SwiftLint/README.md

 `opt_in_rules` are disabled by default (i.e., you have to explicitly enable them in your configuration file).

-Guidelines on when to implement a rule as opt-in:
+Guidelines on when to mark a rule as opt-in:

 * A rule that can have many false positives (e.g. `empty_count`)
 * A rule that is too slow